UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

     Used to generate `/sys/devices/system/cpu/cpu{0..Core-Count}/topology/{physical_package_id, core_id}` files.
     On each CPU the cores are split into packages.
 The number of packages used can be calculated by analysing the `physical_package_id` files on a Linux system using the CPU being modelled.

 ..
-Note:: Core-Count must be wholely divisible by Package-Count.
+Note:: Core-Count must be wholly divisible by Package-Count.
 ..
 Note:: Max Package-Count currently supported is 1.